[A clean heart]

 Though I was quite sure I’d heard him right, I made Andrew repeat his words.
 “Don’t ever change,” he said.
 What I thought was, ‘There’s danger in those words.’
-(So, do you think I over think much?
+(So do you think I over think much?
 Yes, yes I do.)
-Yeah, I knew what he meant, and it was nice to hear, too.
-I’d been being a little goofy, and managed to make him laugh.
-What he was really saying was don’t loose that, and that I can get on board with.
+I knew what he meant, and it was nice to hear too.
+I’d been being a bit of a goofball and had managed to make him laugh.
+What he was really saying was don’t loose that.
+Now, THAT, I can get on board with.

-However, I hate it when I’m told, “You never change.”
+However, I do hate it when I’m told, “You never change.”
 Though I know they mean it in an outward sense, it’s still always so disappointing to me.
-I hope I do change; that’s my goal.
-I want to keep moving in the direction I’m facing–forward, and to keep learning and growing.
+I hope that I do change; that’s the goal.
+I want to keep moving in the direction that I’m facing: forward.
+I want to keep learning and growing.

-Some things of course shouldn’t change when they’ve reached their mark; don’t loose compassion, or kindness; keep joy, and hold on to hope; don’t loose the love you had in the beginning; or your Jesus in the end.
+Some things of course shouldn’t change when they’ve reached their mark; don’t loose compassion or kindness; keep joy; and hold on to hope; don’t loose the love you had in the beginning or forget your Jesus in the end.

-If you change–change for the better, and if you don’t change, I just hope what you keep is truly something worth holding on to.
+If you change–change for the better, and if you don’t change, well, I just hope that what you decide to keep is truly something worth holding on to.